Office of Academic Transition

 Q: Who teaches Rowan Seminars?

-A: All seminar professors are full-time experienced faculty.
+A: Seminar professors are typically full-time experienced faculty.
 They are chosen for their teaching skills, thorough knowledge of their subject, familiarity with the college policies, and their interest in helping new students succeed in college.
 Given the reduced class size, each student will have a greater opportunity to interact with the professor who will be available to the student as a mentor and as a guide.

 Q: Is a Rowan Seminar more credits than a regular version of the same course?